marcelhekking/cookiecutter-drf/{{cookiecutter.project_slug}}/backend/README.md

 ### Development

-Ruff is used for Python formatting.
+Ruff is used for Python formatting and linting.
 To prevent unstyled Python code to enter a Git repo, [pre-commit](https://pre-commit.com/) is used

 #### Installing Pre-commit